Jamal Murray NBA Playoffs Player Props: Nuggets vs. Heat

 - Murray has taken 16.0 shots per game this season and made 7.3 per game, which account for 14.7% and 13.2%, respectively, of his team's total.

-- Murray is averaging 6.6 three-point field goal attempts per game this season, which is 16.9% of his team's shots from beyond the arc.
+- Murray is averaging 6.6 three-point field goal attempts per game this season, which is 16.9% of his team's attempts from beyond the arc.

-- Murray's opponents, the Heat, have one of the NBA's slowest tempos with 99.2 possessions per game, while his Nuggets rank 27th in possessions per game with 99.5.

-- On defense, the Heat have given up 109.8 points per contest, which is second-best in the league.
+- The Heat are the second-best defensive squad in the NBA, giving up 109.8 points per game.

+- The Heat are the sixth-ranked squad in the league, conceding 41.9 rebounds per game.

+- The Heat are the 14th-ranked team in the league, allowing 25.6 assists per game.

-- Giving up 41.9 rebounds per contest, the Heat are the sixth-ranked team in the NBA.
+- The Heat are the 28th-ranked team in the league at allowing threes, conceding 13.1 made 3-pointers per contest.

-- Looking at assists, the Heat have conceded 25.6 per game, 14th in the league.

-- Looking at 3-pointers, the Heat have conceded 13.1 makes per game, 28th in the NBA.

 Jamal Murray vs. the Heat